lext/deep_docker/README.md

 By the default, the docker will import `.gitconfig` from your home directory, however, you can manually place it in the folder.
 The same goes for the keypairs of the image.
 By the default the setup script will check if `docker_identity` exists, and if not will create one.
 To make sure that you can access the running container from the other machines than the current one, you should create your own `authorized_keys`.
 By the default, the setup script will copy only the default identity `~/.ssh/id_rsa.pub`.
 If the latter does not exist, it will be created.

 To summarize, if you want a predefined docker identity, authorized hosts list and gitconfig, just place the corresponding files into this folder.
+Do not forget to add your generated `docker_identity.pub` to your GitHub.